 Best High Limit Credit Card for Travel Rewards: Chase Sapphire Reserve®

 The Chase Sapphire Reserve® is the top choice for travelers who need a high credit limit.
-Cardholders have reported a $10,000 minimum credit line and the card has up to a 4.5% rewards rate on travel purchases (3 points on travel after you earn the $300 travel credit).
+Cardholders have reported a $10,000 minimum credit line and the card offers 3X points on travel immediately after earning your $300 travel credit.
+3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
 Most standard travel cards offer a 1.5% rewards rate and a much lower initial credit limit.
 Another great benefit for frequent travelers is that the points earned with the Chase Sapphire Reserve® can be transferred on a 1:1 basis to several hotel and airline loyalty programs, like Southwest Rapid Rewards, United's MileagePlus, Marriott Rewards and the World of Hyatt.

 The Chase Sapphire Reserve® is a Visa Infinite product, which means you can't qualify for the card unless you're approved to receive the minimum credit line.
 For this card, it's been reported to be $10,000.
-Cardholders pay a hefty $450 annual fee, but for people who use the $300 annual travel credit, that fee is effectively only $150 per year.
-If you're uncomfortable with such a high fee, consider the Chase Sapphire Preferred® Card, which comes with slightly lower rewards rates and a $95 annual fee (waived in year one).
+Cardholders pay a hefty $550 annual fee, but for people who use the $300 annual travel credit, that fee is effectively only $250 per year.
+If you're uncomfortable with such a high fee, consider the Chase Sapphire Preferred® Card, which comes with slightly lower rewards rates and a $95 annual fee.

 - $300 annual travel credit.

-Unlike most other cards with promotional APR offers, the Chase Freedom® has strong ongoing value.
-Cardholders can earn an outstanding 5% cash back in categories that change every three months.
-While the 5% cash back is limited to up to $1,500 in purchases per quarter, the card also offers 1% cash back on all other purchases.
+Unlike most other cards with promotional APR offers, the Chase Freedom Flex℠ has strong ongoing value.
+Cardholders have access to an outstanding rewards rate: Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
 Overall, competing cards will have trouble keeping up in terms of rewards due to the card's 5% categories.

 - $0 annual fee.